alya-mirror/asm-date-time-addon/README.md

 # ASM-time

-A react component that shows time for Alya-smart-mirror
+A react component that shows time for [alya-smart-mirror](https://github.com/alronz/alya-smart-mirror)